dougeby/IntuneDocs/intune/reports-ref-data-model.md

   -  Apps and software inventory
   -  Device configuration and compliance policies

-## Data Model entity sets
+**Data model entity sets**

 Entity sets are named collections of entities in the data model.
 These sets contain entities that define the data collected in the model.
-Each entity sets provide an access point into the Data Warehouse data model.
+Each entity set provide an access point into the Data Warehouse data model.
 You find details about the following categories of entities:

   -  [Date](reports-ref-date.md)
   -  [User](reports-ref-user.md)